-This puts to bed the widely shared but incorrect idea that South Africa might only open up its borders in February 2021, based on speculative estimates presented during a joint webinar hosted on 11 May 2020 by SA Tourism CEO, Sisa Ntshona, and the Tourism Business Council of SA (TBCSA) CEO, Tshifhiwa Tshivhengwa.
+This now seems unlikely to happen, but the tourism industry is still campaigning hard to reopen borders as soon as the number of new infections are at an acceptable level.
+There have been damaging and misleading rumours that South Africa might only open up its borders in February 2021, based on speculative estimates presented during a joint webinar hosted on 11 May 2020 by SA Tourism CEO, Sisa Ntshona, and the Tourism Business Council of SA (TBCSA) CEO, Tshifhiwa Tshivhengwa.
 Both Mr Ntshona and Mr Tshivhenwa highlighted that the South African government's risk-adjusted strategy did not commit itself to any firm dates, and cautioned that the graphics shared during the presentation were speculative, to be used as a starting point for discussion only.
 But that did not stop bloggers and journalists around the world from jumping to conclusions and putting out misleading headlines that South Africa would only open for tourists in February 2021.

 Travel safety protocols

 Through a process of extensive consultation with industry experts and stakeholders, the tourism industry in South Africa has pulled together to compile a comprehensive set of operational safety protocols which would allow the travel industry to reopen sooner and operate safely within the risk-adjusted approach adopted by the South African government in response to the COVID-19 pandemic.